 Abstentions may be specified on all proposals submitted to shareholders, other than for the election of Directors.
-Abstentions will be counted for purposes of determining the presence or absence of a quorum for the transaction of business at the meeting, but will not be counted as votes cast with respect to any of the proposals.
+Abstentions will be counted for purposes of determining the presence or absence of a quorum for the transaction of business at the Annual Meeting, but will not be counted as votes cast with respect to any of the proposals.

 Brokers who hold shares in street name for customers may vote their shares with respect to certain matters without specific instructions from the beneficial owners of the shares.
 However, brokers who hold shares in street name are not permitted to vote on certain other matters without specific instructions from the beneficial owners.
-A "broker non-vote" occurs on an item submitted for shareholder approval when the broker does not have the authority to vote on the item in the absence of instructions from the beneficial owner.
+A "broker non-vote" occurs on an item submitted for shareholder approval when the broker does not have the authority to vote on the item in the absence of instructions from the beneficial owner and the broker does not in fact receive such instructions.
 A broker non-vote is treated as "present" for purposes of determining a quorum, has the effect of a vote against a particular proposal when a majority of the issued and outstanding shares is required for approval of the proposal, and has no effect when a majority of the shares present in person or by proxy and entitled to vote or a plurality or majority of the votes cast is required for approval.

-Brokers and other nominees may vote on the ratification of the appointment of PricewaterhouseCoopers LLP as our independent auditors for the fiscal year ending June 30, 2013 (Proposal No. 3) without specific instructions from beneficial owners.
+Brokers and other nominees may vote on the ratification of the appointment of PricewaterhouseCoopers LLP as our independent auditors for the fiscal year ending June 30, 2015 (Proposal No. 3) without specific instructions from beneficial owners.
 Therefore, no broker non-votes are expected to exist in connection with this proposal.
-However, brokers or other nominees may not vote on the election of Directors to serve until the Annual Meeting in 2015 (Proposal No. 1) and the advisory vote on named executive officer compensation (Proposal No. 2) without specific instructions from the beneficial owners of the shares.
+However, brokers or other nominees may not vote on the election of Directors to serve until the Annual Meeting of Shareholders in 2017 (Proposal No. 1) or on the advisory vote on Named Executive Officer compensation (Proposal No. 2) without specific instructions from the beneficial owners of the shares.
 Therefore, an undetermined number of broker non-votes may occur on Proposals No. 1 and 2.